NOTE: The August 2022 Creativity & Inserted Curves Workshop at Woodland Ridge Retreat is open for registration. To learn more and register +click here

 There I met ceramic artist John Thomas of Dunn County Pottery.
 I learned that John had studied as an apprentice potter in Japan when he was 20 years old.
 Then John showed me his two-step climbing kiln—reminiscent of Kawai Kanjiro’s huge climbing kiln in Kyoto!

-Next summer Patricia is teaching Creativity & Inserted Curves in-person at Woodland Ridge Retreat.
+Next summer Patricia is teaching Creativity & Complex Curves in-person at Woodland Ridge Retreat.
 To learn more and register +click here

 What about bugs in Wisconsin in August?